aeckar/usf-cse-resources/guides/COP3514_project6.md

 ### **Sorting**

-Once you have an array of word pointers, the array needs to be sorted into aphabetical order.
+Once you have an array of word pointers, the array needs to be sorted into alphabetical order.
 Pretty much any common sorting algorithm can be used to do this.
 A very common and simple example is ***bubble sort*** (pictured below).

 ```c
 void bubbleSort(int a[], int n) {